Ready-to-Use Templates

 The biggest mistake in cart recovery is not the email copy.
 It is the timing.
 Send email 1 too late and the moment is gone.
 Send the discount too early and you train customers to abandon on purpose.
 Send too many emails too fast and you get unsubscribes.

-The timing in this sequence (1 hour, 24 hours, 48 hours, 72 hours, 5 days) is based on what works for most stores.
+The timing in a typical sequence (1 hour, 24 hours, 48 hours, 72 hours, 5 days) is based on what works for most stores.
 Adjust based on your own data, but start here.

 A note on discounts